Worker impairment, regardless of the cause, could create a work site health and safety hazard.

 - Cannabis for medical purposes (PDF, 520 KB) (College of Physicians and Surgeons)

-- Prescribing opioid and benzodiazepine resources (College of Physicians & Surgeons of Alberta)
+- Prescribing opioid and benzodiazepine resources (College of Physicians and Surgeons of Alberta)

 - Fatigue fact sheet (Canadian Centre for Occupational Health and Safety)